 Vent dampers must bear evidence of certification as complying with the current edition of the American National Standard ANSI Z21.68 (ANSI Z21.66 & 67, respectively, cover electrically and mechanically actuated vent dampers).
-Before installation of any vent damper, consult your local Sears Service Center or the local gas supplier for further information.
+Before installation of any vent damper, consult the local gas utility for further information.